dilan-dio4/easybase-website/react.markdown

 3. If a user is signed in, `setUserAttribute("emailAttribute", "bob@gmail.com")`

 You can then retrieve these objects programmatically with `getUserAttributes()`. **User attributes are not for storing user-corresponding application data**, rather use it for simple metadata such as *createdAt* or *firstName*.

+For more information on implementing login authentication in React Native, take a look at [Michael's article in freeCodeCamp](https://www.freecodecamp.org/news/build-react-native-app-user-authentication/).

 <br />